AdobeDocs/commerce-operations.en/help/configuration/deployment/file-system-permissions.md

 - The **web server user**, which runs the Admin and storefront.

-  Linux systems typically do not provide a shell for this user; you cannot log in to the Magento server as, or switch to, the web server user.
+  Linux systems typically do not provide a shell for this user; you cannot log in to the Commerce server as, or switch to, the web server user.

-- The **command-line user**, which you log in to your Magento server as or switch to.
+- The **command-line user**, which you log in to your Commerce server as or switch to.

-  Magento uses this user to run Magento CLI commands and cron.
+  Commerce uses this user to run CLI commands and cron.

   >[!INFO]
   >